Dhivya196/Adaptive-Multimodal-HRI-Agentic-AI/README.md

 Human-Robot Interaction (HRI) plays a vital role in enabling intuitive communication between humans and intelligent robotic systems.
 Most existing HRI systems rely on a single communication modality, such as speech or vision, making them vulnerable to noisy environments, ambiguous commands, and unsafe task execution.

 This project proposes a lightweight **Multi-Agent AI Framework** that combines multiple intelligent agents to understand human intentions using **speech recognition, gesture recognition, and computer vision**.
 Before executing any action, a dedicated **Safety Agent** evaluates the environment to prevent unsafe operations.
-Additional agents such as **Memory**, **Task Planner**, and **Explainability** improve contextual understanding, autonomous planning, and user trust.
+Additional agents such as **Memory**, **Task Planner** and **Safety** improve contextual understanding, autonomous planning, and user trust.

 ---